sprites0/hyperevm-foundry-project/README.md

 The `MoreRealisticL1Precompiles` library allows you to use the L1 precompiles in a more realistic way.
 It will forward the call to the HyperEVM RPC endpoint, so you need to have it running.

+However, the precompiles here cannot guarantee the atomicity of L1 read operations - calling multiple precompiles will result in multiple RPC calls, which always point to the latest L1 block data.

 ```solidity
 pragma solidity ^0.8.0;